-Day 3: Friday 23 May, Bucharest
+Day 3: Friday 22 May, Bucharest

-- Mogosoaia Palace - National Museum of Art of Romania: Romanian Collection - Theodor Aman House Museum - Orchestral Concert by the Orchestra Filarmonicii George Enescu, Romanian Athenaeum
+- Mogosoaia Palace

+- National Museum of Art of Romania: Romanian Collection

+- Theodor Aman House Museum

+- Romanian Athenaeum (exterior)

 This morning we travel just outside the city to visit Mogosoaia Palace.
 Prince Constantin Brâncoveanu built Mogosoaia (1698-1702), one of the most beautiful and distinctive palaces in Eastern Europe.
 It is in the Brancovan or Brâncovenesc style, the revival of which we have noted in 19th-century Bucharest architecture.
 The palace has a symmetrical plan inspired by the Italian Renaissance, but is adorned with wonderful galleries with intricate arches, ascribed variously to the influence of Venetian and Ottoman architecture.
 Although inspired by foreign models, these elements are combined in an utterly unique way, reflecting the fascinating syncretism of Romanian culture.